leileili/CommunicationStrategyInAngularJS/README.md

 In order to access to an <b>arbitrary</b> controller/scope, to use $rootScope as a way to find the other party, each controller needs to "register" itself by adding its $scope to a map (say scopeMap) in $rootScope (with controller name as key and $scope as value).
 Then one party, say A, can obtain the scope of the other party (say B) given B's name as key to the scopeMap. <br/><br/>
 It is handy and straight forward but A has to know exactly whom (B) to communicate so A and B are tightly coupled.<br/>
-This tightly coupled relation seems no much problem in small and simple projects but it is hard to manage in big and complicate projects.
-One use case is where you need a one to many communication situation: you need to hard code A to B...Z in order to access them and next day your boss may tell you to change to XX ...ZZZ...The key problem is that A knows other parties.
+This tightly coupled relation seems no much problem in small and simple projects but it is hard to manage in big and complicate projects.<br/><br/> One use case is where you need a one to many communication situation: you need to hard code A to B...Z in order to access them and next day your boss may tell you to change to XX ...ZZZ...The key problem is that A knows other parties.

 **communication with Service**